NietThijmen/lessphp/README.md

 ### <http://leafo.net/lessphp>

 `lessphp` is a compiler for LESS written in PHP.
+The documentation is great,

+This fork was made to make it compatible with PHP 8.2.
+As of now, I will only support 8.2 and up.

-The documentation is great, so check it out: <http://leafo.net/lessphp/docs/>.
+so check it out: <http://leafo.net/lessphp/docs/>.

 Here's a quick tutorial: